timothymtorres/gh-pages-blog/_posts/2017-10-22-When-to-rewrite-and-when-to-hack.md

 If you need to push out a fix for a problem ASAP, a hack will get the job done while time can be spent getting a formal rewrite finished.
 Hacks serve as *shortcuts* in contrast to rewrites which are more time consuming.

-### Maintence
+### Maintenance

-*How negatively or postively will this affect your codebase?*
+*How negatively or positively will this affect your codebase?*

 Hacks tend to bloat the code in a nasty way that makes it hard to read and maintain.
 In this regard, a developer should seriously aim to *minimize* using hacks in their code base.
-Use them sparringly is a good rule of thumb.
+Use them sparingly is a good rule of thumb.

-Rewrites do just the opposite, it leaves your codebase with a pristine shine and the result is generally easier code use and maintence.
+Rewrites do just the opposite, it leaves your codebase with a pristine shine and the result is generally easier code use and maintenance.

 ### Scope of the Issue